Trap, Neuter and Return Volunteer

 - You will become a key member in the UK’s largest feline charity

 Feral cats are often the offspring of stray or abandoned domestic cats and can be found living in urban and rural areas.
 A TNR programme involves:

 - Trapping the cat using humane trapping methods

-- Taking cats to local vets to be neutered
+- Neutering – taking the cat to a local vet to be neutered

-- Returning cats to their territory or finding a suitable alternative
+- Returning the cat to their home or finding a suitable alternative

 - Regular feeding of feral colonies

-- Liaising with vets to promote and arrange neutering
+- Working closely with vets to promote and arrange neutering

 - Basic knowledge of cats and cat care

 This is a flexible role and can be shared with other volunteers.
 The role is home based, but does need to be within the local area of the recruiting group.
 Time expectation for this role will vary across our volunteer groups, your local contact will be able to provide more information.